 Auckland

-Here are the Auckland festival venues where film screenings, immersive exhibitions, and industry events will be held.
+Festival venues where film screenings, immersive exhibitions, and industry events are held.

 The Capitol Cinema